gcongiu/Mercury/README.md

 Mercury Architecture
 ---------------

-   * Mercury is composed of three components: the "AdviceManager", the "AIO" library and the "Json configuration file".
+Mercury is composed of three components: the "AdviceManager", the "AIO" library and the "Json configuration file".

    * AssistedIO (AIO): is the Assisting I/O library overloading the POSIX I/O methods.
 The library has to be linked to the application or alternatively interposed using the dynamic linker "LD_PRELOAD" variable.
-The AIO library will listen to the I/O requests made by the application and will forward all the open/read/close operations to the AdviceManager (which will assist it in the I/O) through UNIX domain sockets using "sendmsg()".
+The AIO library will listen to the I/O requests performed by the application and will forward all the open/read/close operations to the AdviceManager (which will assist it in the I/O) through UNIX domain sockets using "sendmsg()".

    * AdviceManager: is an independent process that receives I/O requests info from the AIO library and generates hints for the file system in the form of POSIX advice through "posix_fadvise()" or GPFS hints through "gpfs_fcntl()".
 The hints interface is selected automatically depending on where the file resides.
 The hints to be passed to the file system are specified by the user in a separate configuration file that is loaded at the time the AdviceManager and the AIO library are started.